rittmananalytics/ra_data_warehouse/docs/git_branch_development.md

 - Development steps
     - Create a development branch: `git checkout -b my_development_branch`
     - dbt development, testing and documentation
-    - Regularly compile your under-development models: `dbt run --model my_cool_model` (implicitly, this will run against the `dev` profile as we have made it the default)
+    - Regularly compile your under-development models: `dbt run --model my_cool_model` (implicitly, this will run against the `dev` profile AS we have made it the default)
     - View results of your changes using your favorite SQL IDE.
 For example:

     ```sql
-    select * from analytics_olivier.transactions_fact
+    SELECT * FROM analytics_olivier.transactions_fact
     ```

     - Compile the whole dbt project: `dbt run`